evinle/obsinotes/Capture!.md

 - resonance - an echo in your soul
 - “emotions organize - rather than disrupt - rational thinking” ?
 - WOW SO ME “HAVING SELF CONTROL” WAS ACTUALLY SUBDUING MY INTUITION SUPER OMEGA POWER?
+- Maybe I should get Gian to write about his emotions
+- So pragmatic this approach, saving energy in a real system with constraints
+- It’s about squeezing more juice out of the fruit of life